gcallanan/cal-mlir-dialect/docs/RFC-instance-comprehensions.md

 Notes:
 - Arrays are homogeneous by construction, but “homogeneous by interface” supports mixing different concrete entities provided they share the required interface.
 - We do not use MLIR tuples for collections; all collection operations work on array types above.

+Entity kinds:
+- Actor entity: `cal.actor` symbol with optional `ports_in/ports_out` and parameters.
+- Network entity: `cal.network` symbol with optional parameters and `ports_in/ports_out` that expose its boundary ports; networks may also implement interfaces.

 ### Entity interfaces (prerequisite)